When the Gold Standard Isn't Necessarily Standard: Challenges of Evaluating the Translation of User-Generated Content: Evaluation Datasets

 \section{Evaluation Datasets}

 We use four corpora for MT evaluation of UGC: two from English and two from French.

 \paragraph{\footweets\ \cite{sluyter-gathje-etal-2018-footweets}} a dataset of 4,000 social media posts from \textit{Twitter} about the 2014 FIFA World Cup.
-The tweets are in mainly written in English and have been manually translated into German.\footnote{Occurrences of other languages such as Spanish, Portuguese and Hindi can be seen in some tweets.
-However, this code-switching was preserved in the translations.} They have also been annotated with sentiment scores with the aim of evaluating sentiment translation.
+The \textit{tweets} are in mainly written in English and were manually translated into German.\footnote{Occurrences of other languages such as Spanish, Portuguese and Hindi can be seen in some \textit{tweets}.
+However, this code-switching was preserved in the translations.} They were also annotated with sentiment scores with the aim of evaluating sentiment translation.

 \paragraph{\mmtc\ \cite{mcnamee-duh-2022-multilingual}} a multilingual corpus of social media posts from \textit{Twitter} in 13 languages, manually translated into English.
 We use the French set, which contains 2,000 lines.